humdrum-tools/humdrum-documentation/guide/ch19/index.md

 > \| grep -i \' gloria\$\' \| sort \| uniq -c \| sort -nr

-A slight change to the regular expression for **grep** will allow us to determine what word typically *follows* after the word \"gloria.\" In this case, we need to anchor the word \"gloria\" to the beginning of the line by using the caret (\^).
+A slight change to the regular expression for **grep** will allow us to determine what word typically *follows* after the word "gloria."
+In this case, we need to anchor the word "gloria" to the beginning of the line by using the caret (\^).

 `extract -i '**text' chants* | context -n 2 \ `